izayoijiichan/VGO/Documentation~/UniVGO/Usage.md

 |4|Visemes|Associate the viseme.
 Only vowels are OK.|Option|
 |5|Presets|Register the preset.|Option|

-BlendShape's index is counted from 0 at the top.

-After setting, set the configuration file in `BlendShapeConfiguration` of the `Vgo BlendShape` component.
+Set up on the inspector of the `Vgo Blend Shape` component.

 ### 4. SpringBone